LGBTQ FRIENDLY WEDDING PHOTOGRAPHERS NEARBY

 Start with YOUR Style

-Before you begin searching for your wedding photography pro, start by defining the style of photography you love.
-Look up wedding portfolios, check celebrity gay weddings.
-Ask around to find photographers same sex couple prefer.
-Create a mood board of all the wedding photo styles you’re fond of.
+Before you begin searching for your LGBT wedding photographer, start by defining the style of photography you love.
+Look up wedding portfolios, and check gay celebrity weddings.
+Ask around to find photographers other same-sex couples hired.
+Create a mood board of all the wedding photo styles you love.

-Same sex couples tend to have similar wedding photography preferences as the straight ones.
-So think about timing, how many photographers you want, who gets photo rights, and if packages are customizable.
+Same-sex couples tend to have similar wedding photography preferences as straight ones.
+So think about timing, how many photographs you want, who gets photo rights, and if packages are customizable.
 In addition, it helps to make a list of requirements for your special wedding day.

 Start a Conversation